- Major Name: Nursing

 The School of Nursing’s vision, mission, and values are modeled by faculty, reflected in the teaching-learning process, and expected by students.
 Throughout all academic and clinical experiences, students and faculty focus on five core competencies that provide the framework for the BSN curriculum: Critical thinking, nursing intervention, professional role, caring, and communication.
 Available services, including professional advising, peer tutoring, success coaching, NCLEX-RN review resources, and career counseling, provide students support they need as they acclimate to nursing school, progress through the nursing curriculum, take their nursing boards exam, and transition to nursing practice.

-Acceptance into the WVUSON Potomac State BSN program is competitive and spaces are limited – only 24 students are admitted every fall.
-Students admitted to the nursing program must successfully pass a background check, urine drug screen, and physical exam/immunizations review by his/her healthcare provider; complete Health Insurance Portability and Accountability Act (HIPAA), confidentiality, and American Heart Association Basic Life Support trainings; and maintain current health insurance.
-In addition, students admitted to the nursing program must continue to maintain a 3.0 GPA throughout the program.
+Acceptance into the WVUSON Potomac State BSN program is competitive and spaces are limited – 24 students are admitted every fall.
+Students admitted to the nursing program must successfully pass a background check, urine drug screen, and physical exam/immunizations review by their healthcare provider; complete Health Insurance Portability and Accountability Act (HIPAA)/confidentiality and American Heart Association Basic Life Support trainings; and maintain current health insurance.
+In addition, students admitted to the nursing program must maintain a 3.0 GPA throughout the program.
 See the WVU School of Nursing undergraduate student handbook for further details regarding admission, progression, and graduation policies.

 Transfer students in good standing from other colleges or universities may be eligible for admission.
 Please note: Any student who has been dismissed from the WVU School of Nursing or any other nursing program will not be readmitted or considered for admission to the program.
-While the School of Nursing has direct admission, RN to BSN, and graduate options on other campuses, those options are not available on the Potomac State (Keyser) campus.
+While the WVUSON has direct admission, RN to BSN, and graduate options on other campuses, those options are not offered on the Potomac State (Keyser) campus.

 Admission to the BSN Program

-Pre-nursing students, transfer students, and other college majors may apply for admission to the WVUSON Potomac State BSN program after one semester of college coursework.
-Applications for 2021 will be accepted through March 15.
+Pre-BSN, pre-nursing, transfer, and other college major students may apply for admission to the WVUSON Potomac State BSN program after one semester of college coursework.
+Applications for fall 2024 admission will be accepted from December 1, 2023, through March 15, 2024.
 A program applicant must meet the following criteria:

 - Minimum cumulative GPA of at least 3.0 on a 4.0 scale on all college coursework attempted; and